Online Optimization in Dynamic Environments: Parametric dynamical models

 for some constant $C>0$. \end{theorem}

-Theorem~\ref{thm:additive} shows that Algorithm~\ref{alg:additive} allows us to simultaneous track predictions and dynamics, and we perform nearly as well as if we knew the best dynamical models for the entire sequence in hindsight.
+The condition that $\tilde{\ell}_t(\mu)$ is convex is a sufficient condition to ensure that $g_t(\alpha)$ is convex, which we need in order to search for the optimal value of $\alpha$.
+While this may not hold true for all exponential family distributions, it holds for many common choices such as Gaussian, Poisson, Binomial, Exponential and many others.
+Theorem~\ref{thm:additive} shows that Algorithm~\ref{alg:additive} allows us to simultaneously track predictions and dynamics, and we perform nearly as well as if we knew the best dynamical models for the entire sequence in hindsight.
 While this approach is only applicable for specific forms of the loss functions and dynamical models, those forms arise in a wide variety of practical problems.
+Additionally, this methods allows for a much larger class of comparators which would yield sublinear regret.
+In fact, we now have an algorithm with sublinear regret for any class of comparators which has a low variation term $\sum_{t=1}^T \|\theta_{t+1} - \Phi_t(\theta_t,\alpha)\|$ for any value $\alpha \in \mathcal{A}$.